shil-me/shil-me-frontend-takehome/README.md

 ⚡️ Let's see if you can make Windows 8, Windows GREAT!

 **Task**
-Design a draggable horizontal scroll in the shape of a masonry grid with items of fixed width and variable height.
+Design a draggable horizontally scrolling masonry grid similar to the Windows 8 Menu, with items of fixed width and variable height.
+Here, we'd like to createa masonry grid with items that are re-arrangeable via drag and drop.

 **Requirements**
 - Panel on the left with button for adding new items.